efrecon/machinery/README.md

       shares:
         - $HOME

 Given access to a cluster definition file such as the one described above, the following command would create all the configured machines and arrange for a swarm token to be created when first executed.

     machinery up

 And the following command would gently bring the machine called `db` down and then destroy it.

     machinery destroy db

-If you had a YAML compose project description file called `myapp.yml` describing the components to run on your cluster, you could schedule it for execution by
+If you had a YAML compose project description file called `myapp.yml` describing the components to run on your cluster, you could schedule it for execution by calling:
-calling:

     machinery swarm myapp.yml

 Do you want to try for yourself at once?
 Jump to the bottom of this documentation and read and try the example section.
-You might want to download a "compiled" [binary](https://github.com/efrecon/machinery/releases) to avoid solving dependencies.
+You might want to download a "compiled" [binary](https://github.com/efrecon/machinery/releases) to avoid having to solve the few dependencies `machinery` has yourself.

 ## Operating on the cluster